Forbs and Sage Grouse

 Livestock also impacts sage grouse by consuming grasses that provide hiding cover for nests and birds.

 Fences that crisscross much of the private and public lands to manage livestock are also a source of mortality for the grouse.
-Grouse frequently collides with the fences strewn across much of the sagebrush steppe and is a significant source of mortality in some areas.
+Grouse frequently collide with the fences strewn across much of the sagebrush steppe and is a significant source of mortality in some areas.

 Fences also offer perches for avian predators like ravens and hawks.